consoledotdev/home/content/tools/server-monitoring.md

 #### Everything else

-The best monitoring tools in 2021 don’t just monitor servers.
+The best monitoring tools in 2021 don't just monitor servers.
 As monitoring is an important part of running infrastructure, good monitoring tools have lots of other features to help you do the job.
 These include incident management, runbooks, team collaboration, machine learning for anomaly detection and